BeardedInfoSec/Wow-npc-mass-add-items/README.md

 - The character must have GM privileges and the ability to use the `.additem` and `.npc additem` command.
 - The script assumes that the character is targeting the NPC that will be used to add the items to the character.
 If the character is not targeting the NPC, the script will not work.
 - The script may not work correctly if the Wowhead URLs are not formatted correctly or if there are errors in the input file.

+##Edit SQL DB From External Computer

+##Opening Firewall Ports
+open firewall on machine to allow port 3310

+##Edit SPP-Database.ini to allow external traffic
+Open ./SPP_Classics_V2/SPP_Server/Server\Database/SPP-Database.ini

+[mysqld]
+port=3310
+key_buffer_size=16M
+max_allowed_packet=256M
+bind-address=0.0.0.0

+##MySQL Account Creation
+Log in to the MySQL server using the MySQL command-line client or another MySQL client tool.
+Grant privileges to the user you are using to connect.
+For example, you can use the following command to grant all privileges to the user 'myuser' on all databases: sql

+GRANT ALL PRIVILEGES ON *.* TO 'myuser'@'COMPUTERNAME' IDENTIFIED BY 'mypassword';

+GRANT ALL PRIVILEGES ON *.* TO 'myuser'@'COMPUTERNAME' IDENTIFIED BY 'mypassword';
+Replace 'myuser', 'mypassword', and 'COMPUTERNAME' with your actual username, password, and IP address.
+If you want to limit the privileges to specific databases or tables, you can modify the command accordingly.